TroelsMortensen/CodeLabs/Tutorials/Kanban/001 Introduction.md

 allowing you to optimize work delivery across multiple teams and handle even the most complex projects in a single environment.

-The Japanese word “kanban”, meaning “visual board” or a “sign”, has been used in the sense of a process definition since the 1950s.
+The Japanese word "kanban", meaning "visual board" or a "sign", has been used in the sense of a process definition since the 1950s.

 Much of the information in this article is found here: [What Is Kanban?
 Explained in 10 Minutes | Kanbanize](https://kanbanize.com/kanban-resources/getting-started/what-is-kanban)